Mt Lemmon AZ Images

 Birding Hotspot: Sweetwater Wetlands

 The Sweetwater Wetlands is a water treatment facility and a urban wildlife habitat located off of Sweetwater Drive, just north of Prince Road, and just west of I-10, easily accessible from the east or west sides of Tucson.
 It is open to the public 7 days a week for self guided tours.
-The Tucson Audubon Society sponsors walking tours on Wednesday mornings.
-Start times vary by season, see the Audubon Website for specifics.

 It is an easy walk around the site.
 Note that dogs and bicycles are not allowed on the walkways.